 The next three years will see research expertise and activity continuing to fulfil a major role for the Trust.
 This will include a range of activities to further improve our understanding of our customers, organisation, what is going well and what could be improved.

-If you’re interested in hearing more about research work at the St Monica Trust or want to touch base about possible partnerships contact Rachael Dutton, Head of Research and Intelligence on email@example.com.
+If you’re interested in hearing more about research work at the St Monica Trust or want to touch base about possible partnerships contact Rachael Dutton, Covid National Research Project Lead on firstname.lastname@example.org.